 - For most businesses and organisations, SCCs (Standard Contractual Clauses) are the best way to keep data flowing to the UK.
 Use our SCC Interactive Guidance tool to help you.

-- Make sure you review your privacy information and documentation to identify any minor changes that need to be made after Brexit.
+- Make sure you review your privacy information and documentation to identify any minor changes that need to be made at the end of the transition period.

 - Keep up to date with the latest information and guidance.